zompi2/cppcorosample/README.md

 # What is a coroutine?

 Coroutine is a function which execution can be suspended (without suspending the rest of the code) and it can be resumed later.
 Such functionality is very useful if we have a function that needs to wait for something, for example for the response from http request or for the result of the other function that runs on another thread.
-We can use delegates or lambdas instead of coroutines and have the same result, but having single line which can command the code to wait is more clear, readable and elegant solution.
+Sure, we can use delegates, or lambdas instead of coroutines and get the similar behaviour, but having single line which can command the code to wait is more clear, readable and elegant solution.

 ## Coroutines in other languages

 Coroutines have been a part of other languages for a long time, for example in C#.
-One of the most famous example is a code for [camera fade out for Unity game engine](https://docs.unity3d.com/Manual/Coroutines.html).
+One of the most famous example is the code for [camera fade out for Unity game engine](https://docs.unity3d.com/Manual/Coroutines.html).

 ```cs
 IEnumerator Fade()